aangush/Rice-GWAS/README.md

 5. (optional) a covariate data frame that can be used to estimate population structure

 After each of these data frames are prepared, they are brought together into one gdata object which is subsequently used to perform GWAS.
-The genotype data also must be recoded, redundant SNPs must be removed, and missing values replaced. statgenGWAS has a function that does this.
+The genotype data also must be recoded, redundant SNPs must be removed, and missing values replaced. statgenGWAS has a function to do this.